 - Our Health Topics section has helpful tips and information about staying mentally and physically healthy at Cornell.

-- More resources for emotional, social, and academic support are available on Cornell’s Caring Community website.
+- More resources for emotional, social, and academic support are available on Mental Health at Cornell.

 Unlike countries with nationalized health care, fees are charged for all health services received in the U.S. The cost of health care tends to rise with the level of care provided – with “Primary Care” being the least expensive, and “Emergency Care” and “Hospitalization” being the most expensive (refer to chart above).

 Having quality health insurance is essential to help cover these costs.
 As an international student, you are required to be enrolled in Cornell's Student Health Plan (SHP).
 When you receive care at Cornell Health, your insurance will be billed for medical and psychiatry services (counseling services are excluded from insurance billing) and your remaining costs (copayment, coinsurance, & deductibles) for most services are capped at $10, even if your insurance plan denies a claim.